-Only Welshpoultry grows these specific bloodlines from French, Dutch and Belgium hatcheries.
+Only Welshpoultry grow these specific bloodlines from French, Dutch and Belgium hatcheries in addition to our own parent stock.
 They offer superior longevity, hardiness and consistancy in lay.
 See the "About us" page to find out more

 Scroll through the images and descriptions of our birds below, as a grower from day old chicks we supply in a range of ages, all reared naturally and together to help socialisation and exposure to the environment.
 The hens are reared by hand in the same way you would keep them, giving confident, friendly animals with no anti-social behaviour.
 Please see the "poultry prices and availability page" when you are ready to make your purchase.

 Come and see where Sky1's "STELLA" was filmed

 Join our customers on facebook for the latest information on hatches, offers and general help